kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

       - Verify that secret used by a CSI PV as controllerExpandSecret is not removed immediately
       - Verify that secret used by a CSI PV as provisionerSecret is not removed immediately
       - Verify that secret used by a CSI PV as provisionerSecret via template is not removed immediately
-      - Verify that secret used by a VolumeSnapshot is not removed immediately
-      - Verify that secret used by a VolumeSnapshot as snapshotterSecret via template is not removed immediately
     - SecretInUseProtection disabled:
       - Verify immediate deletion of a secret that is not used
       - Verify immediate deletion of a secret that is used by a Pod
       - Verify immediate deletion of a secret with finalizer that is used by a Pod
+    - `--secret-protection=enabled`:
+      - Verify immediate deletion of a secret that is not used
+      - Verify that secret used by a VolumeSnapshot is not removed immediately
+      - Verify that secret used by a VolumeSnapshot as snapshotterSecret via template is not removed immediately
+    - `--secret-protection=disabled`:
+      - Verify immediate deletion of a secret that is not used
+      - Verify immediate deletion of a secret used by a VolumeSnapshot
+      - Verify immediate deletion of a secret used by a VolumeSnapshot as snapshotterSecret via template
   - e2e tests:
     - Verify immediate deletion of a secret that is not used
     - Verify that secret used by a Pod is not removed immediately